valentinvogt/npde-summary/chapters/11.typ

 <sub:spatially-semi-discrete-conservation-form>
-The method we will use in this section of the course is the Finite Volume Method: we build a mesh by taking intervals around the spacial points in which we approximate the solution $u$.
+The method we will use in this section of the course is the Finite Volume Method: we build a mesh by taking intervals around the spatial points in which we approximate the solution $u$.
 And then we use the problem definition
 $ frac(partial u, partial t) = - frac(partial, partial x) f (u) $ to
 derive in the simplest case